oskarth/praxis/README.md

 ~1h.
 Tricky part is doing it in-place.
 Started by looking into using Java arrays, but seems more idiomatic to use transients.
 Curious to see how others do this in numerically intensive environments.*

+*October 8, 2015.
+Dashboard in Clojurescript. ~2h, lots of yak-shaving.
+More tomorrow.*

+*October 9, 2015.
+Dashboard in Clojurescript. +~4h - got workflow, initial
+responsive CSS, Firebase and xhr requests up.
+Spent a bunch of time on authentication, but decided to bootstrap with Firebase for now.*